evilsocket/nerve/README.md

 nerve -T /path/to/ssh_agent -DSSH_USER_HOST_STRING=user@example-ssh-server-host -P 'find which process is using the most RAM'
 ```

-You can find more examples in the `tasklets` folder, feel free to send a PR if you create a new cool one! :D
+You can find more tasklet examples in the `examples` folder, feel free to send a PR if you create a new cool one! :D

 ### How does it work?